How to recycle household waste at our recycling centres.

 See kitchen appliances.

-We are unable to accept liquid paint, as liquid wastes are banned from landfill sites, so if you can't use it up or find it a good home by giving it away you will need to harden it before disposal.
+We are unable to accept liquid paint, as liquid wastes are banned from the Energy Recovery Facility.
+If you can't use it up or find it a good home by giving it away, you will need to harden it before disposal.

 In the future, follow the guidelines on the tin of paint before buying to ensure that you buy just the amount you need for a job.

 Dulux is just one of the organisations who provide online calculators so that you can work out how much paint you need before you buy it.

 Solvent based paint, paint thinner and white spirit should be disposed of as hazardous waste

 All district councils collect paper in their doorstep collections (see the links at the top of the page).